dimipan/minimal-AST-tel/README.md

 fluent motion that goes nowhere (unproductive expansion).
 Same monitor, same primitives — the substrate decides which face a stall wears.

-**One honest boundary.** The absorption quadrant is purely geometric — low novelty, low yield.
+**boundary.** The absorption quadrant is purely geometric — low novelty, low yield.
 A robot that *finishes* and idles also shows both, so absorption alone flags kinematic `saturated_hold` (0.26) even though it isn't stuck.
 Only residual pressure (PE) separates "done" from "stuck," which is exactly what `phase_space.py`